Jaoseph/JBLab-BioinformaticsWiki/miscellaneous/ftpserver.md

 lftp -u username ftp2.cruk.cam.ac.uk
 ```

-→ Note: If you have set up a .netrc (see below), you do not need to enter the password
+→ Note: If you have set up a `~/.netrc` (see below), you do not need to enter the password

 ## Option 1: Quick Transfer via Command Line